Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the appeals process in civil litigation, including the correct appellate court, the legal grounds for appeal, and the requirements for permission.
-In your revision, focus on:
+For SQE1, you are required to understand the appeals process in civil litigation, including the correct appellate court, the legal grounds for appeal, and the requirements for permission, with a focus on the following syllabus points:

 • the hierarchy of civil courts and the destination for appeals from each level